hbraswelrh/complyctl/README.md

 # Defaults to current working directory.

 cat assessment-plan.json

-complytime plan <framework-id> --dry-run

 # The default assessment-plan.json contents will be written to standard output.

+complytime plan <framework-id> --dry-run > config.yml
-# Updates to the assessment-plan.json controls will be present in the updated configuration.
+# Updates to the assessment-plan.json controls will be present in the config.yml.

+complytime plan <framework-id> --with-config config.yml
+# The config.yml will be loaded to configure the generated assessment-plan.json.
 ```

 Run the generate command to `generate` policy artifacts in the workspace and run the `scan` command to execute the generated artifacts and get results.